 Fear of prosecution for non-reporting

+The MTP Act requires abortion providers to main strict confidentiality.
+However, where adolescents are concerned, the POCSO Act overrides this and Section 19(1) places an obligation upon the provider to report this to the relevant authorities.
+The Madras High Court, in the case of M. Kala v.
+Inspector of Police, confirmed that doctors are obligated under the POCSO Act to mandatorily inform the police when an adolescent girl requests an abortion (37).

+The Supreme Court in the Dr. Sr. Tessy Jose v.
+State of Kerala case (38) has clarified the meaning of “knowledge” as used in Section 19.
+The Court stated that:

+“knowledge” which means that some information received by such a person gives him/her knowledge about the commission of the crime.
+There is no obligation on this person to investigate and gather knowledge.

 It is clear that many doctors oppose mandatory reporting, at least for consensual sex—a 2014 news article noted that as many as 29,310 doctors belonging to the Federation of Obstetric and Gynaecological Societies of India would be writing to MPs against mandatory reporting of consensual sex to the police (39).
 As it stands, however, the law is clear that not reporting would carry a penalty of six months’ imprisonment.
 This has deterred many abortion providers from offering their services to adolescent girls.